A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 Quite a few readers have asked me how to make a bucket hat with a ponytail hole at the back, to keep those long hair off the neck in the hot summer sun.

 A diy bucket hat with a ponytail hole is a great idea, and I have an easy diy addition to this tutorial on my mind already!
 I've put it on my to-do list.
 However, if you'll be attempting this with AppleGreen Cottage bucket hat pattern, please note that the ponytail hole needs to be located at one of the VERTICAL seams of the Sides piece.
 Which - makes it even easier!
 I'm itching to try this option!
-I'll be making a tutorial for a discreet slit at the back of the hat (not a big gaping hole) on my pattern.
+I'll be making a tutorial for a discreet slit at the back of the hat on my pattern.
 Get ready for a bucket hat featuring a clever little ponytail slit to keep hot hair off your kids' little necks!

 How Tight Should A Bucket Hat Be?